- Laws & Regulations

 - Barriers to multi-agency collaborative services.

-- The Tools for Accessing Quality of Services project will improve integrated systems of care for consumers with a mental illness.
-The project will identify current assessment and treatment models being utilized in the field, address current service needs, and generate tools to enhance the quality of assessments and treatments for consumers with mental health challenges.
+• The Tools for Accessing Quality of Services project improves integrated systems of care for consumers with a mental illness.
+The project identifies current assessment and treatment models being utilized in the field, address current service needs, and generate tools to enhance the quality of assessments and treatments for consumers with mental health challenges.